file-format/Products/content/en/presentation/javascript/presenta-lib/index.md

-<p><em>A </em>presentation is a very useful tool of communication that can be used to inform, educate, or motivate audiences.
+<p><em>A </em>presentation is a useful tool of communication that can be used to inform, educate, or motivate audiences.
 Presentations can be used on different occasions such as talking to a group, addressing a meeting, or briefing a team.
 The PRESENTA Lib is an open source advanced presentation library that gives software developers the power to generate communicative presentations within a couple of minutes.</p>
 <p>PRESENTA Lib is a feature-rich presentation library to create fully customizable web presentations with less time and minimum effort.
-The library has included support for several important features related to presentation management, such as inserting text, adding images to slides, inserting videos, PDF support, Keyboard accessibility, Slide, and Fade transition effects, using Image or Video as pre-loader, predefined color schemes support, full-screen mode support, add presentation slides and much more.</p>
+The library supports several important features related to presentation management, such as inserting text, adding images to slides, inserting videos, PDF support, Keyboard accessibility, Slide, and Fade transition effects, using Image or Video as pre-loader, predefined color schemes support, full-screen mode support, add presentation slides and much more.</p>
-<p>The PRESENTA Lib API is very user-friendly and allows developers to customize the appearance of the presentations.
+<p>The PRESENTA Lib API is user-friendly and allows developers to customize the appearance of the presentations.
 You can also easily enable or disable controllers inside your presentation as per your need such as show or hide black screen, running the presentation in full screen and enable auto-play.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}